speezepearson/browsergui/README.md

   - `python setup.py install`, or
   - plop the `browsergui` subfolder anywhere on your Python path

 Once it's installed, I recommend running `python -m browsergui.examples` to see a catalog of all the kinds of building blocks available to you, then running `python -m browsergui.examples interactive` to experiment on your own.

-See [the wiki][wiki] for help learning about this package.
+To learn how to use this package effectively, see [the wiki][wiki].

 [wiki]: https://github.com/speezepearson/browsergui/wiki